AntNodes/AntNodes/README.md

 # HELLO im SINNER 👋

-## I like to do nodes and testing 👨‍💻
+## I love creating nodes and testing, monitoring 24/7 👨‍💻

 ## I have been testing since 2019 and participated in many testnets ⌛